Rehabilitation and Human Services

 The most common graduate programs that human services and rehabilitation bachelor's degree graduates enroll in are:

 - Rehabilitation Counseling

 - Social Work

 - Marital and Family Counseling

 - Public Health Administration

-The MS Clinical Mental Health Counseling degree at Clarion University is a 60-credit hour program clinical mental health counseling program that is designed to meet the academic requirements established by the Pennsylvania state board leading to the Licensed Professional Counselor (LPC) credential in Pennsylvania.
+The Master of Science in Clinical Mental Health Counseling degree at Clarion University is a 60-credit-hour program designed to meet the academic requirements established by the Pennsylvania state board leading to the Licensed Professional Counselor credential in Pennsylvania.
 This program is aimed at graduate students who are looking to enhance their career options.

 Graduates can work in a wide range of human service areas including:

 - Direct service or supervisory roles in children and youth

 - Intellectual disabilities